Petubastis III: Biography

 The Behistun Inscription, which offers the greatest insight into the events during this period, mentions a rebellion in Egypt which occurred at the same time as other rebellions in the eastern parts of the Persian Empire.
 Darius I, the author of the Behistun Inscription, does not go into any detail about how he dealt with the rebellion in Egypt.
 Polyaenus reports that Darius moved to Egypt to suppress the revolt, and entered into Memphis during the mourning period for the death of an Apis bull.
 Cunningly, the Great King promised one hundred talents of gold for the one that would provide a new Apis, impressing the natives to the point that they moved en masse to his side.
-This story suggests that the rebellion was not yet quelled when Darius came to Egypt in 518 BC.
+This story suggests that the rebellion was not yet quelled when Darius came to Egypt.

 Petubastis was ultimately defeated by Darius, who later ensured the control of the western oases by embarking on an active campaign of works there (the most famous being the Temple of Hibis at Kharga Oasis).
 At the same time, he most likely destroyed as much evidence as he could regarding Petubastis and his rebellion, including the temple at Amheida and the true fate of the lost army of Cambyses.